 A description of all other supporting information for understanding these requirements.
 All SRS documents require the following two appendices.
 12 Definitions Acronyms Abbreviations. description of the definitions of important terms abbreviations and acronyms.
 May also include Glossary.
 12 References. listing of all citations to all documents and meetings referenced or used in the preparation of this requirements document.
 Customer Initials Developers Initials

-17 Binding Effect.
-This Agreement shall be binding upon and inure to the benefit of Customer and Developers and their respective successors and assigns providing that Developers may not assign any of their obligations under this Agreement without Customers prior written consent.
-17 Waiver.
-The waiver by either party of any Breach or failure to enforce any of the terms and conditions of this Agreement at any time shall not in any way affect limit or waive such partys right thereafter to enforce and compel strict compliance with every term and condition of this Agreement.
-17 Good Faith.
+The waiver by either party of any breach or failure to enforce any of the terms and conditions of this Agreement at any time shall not in any way affect limit or waive such partys right thereafter to enforce and compel strict compliance with every term and condition of this Agreement.
+8 Good Faith.
 Each party represents and warrants to the other that such party has acted in good faith and agrees to continue to so act in the negotiation execution delivery performance and any termination of this Agreement.
+8 Ownership of Photographs.
+The Developers may use some of their own photographs and other media for the Web Site.
+The Developers retain all right title and interest in such photographs and other media and hereby grant the Customer non exclusive right to use those photographs and media and only on the Customers Web Site.
+Customers right to use of Materials will be revoked if the Agreement is breached.
+8 No Right to Assign.
+The Customer has no right to assign sell modify or otherwise alter the Web Site except upon the express written advance approval of the Developers which consent can be withheld for any reason.
+8 Indemnification.